HB-1263

 Plain Language

-Operators must implement a protocol for their conversational AI to respond to user prompts about suicidal ideation or self-harm.
-The protocol must include making reasonable efforts to refer the user to a crisis service provider — such as a suicide hotline or crisis text line — but expressly excludes referring to law enforcement.
+Operators must implement and maintain a protocol for their conversational AI service to respond to user prompts involving suicidal ideation or self-harm.
+The protocol must include making reasonable efforts to refer the user to a crisis service provider such as a suicide hotline or crisis text line.
+Notably, the statute explicitly excludes referrals to law enforcement — crisis referrals must go to mental health crisis services, not police.
 This applies to all users, not just minors.
-The standard is 'reasonable efforts' — not an absolute guarantee of referral.
-The law enforcement exclusion is notable and distinguishes this from some other jurisdictions' crisis response requirements.
+The obligation is continuous — the protocol must be active at all times during operation.

 Statutory Text